DougReeder/elfland-glider/README.md

 [Play on-line](https://elfland-glider.surge.sh/)

 ## Gameplay
-Gliding is controlled by headset tilt.
+Gliding is controlled by headset orientation.
 Yawing the head left or right does *not* control the glider, so the player can look other directions than the direction of travel.